rstyczynski/CacheApp/README.md

 Known workaround: move your resources to META-INF and prefix all resource load with META-INF e.g. classpath:META-INF/trivial.properties.

-## Class loader does not load classes from /lib directory in GAR

-WebLogic Class loader does not load classes from jar archives located in /lib directory in GAR package.
-It brakes documented contract: https://docs.oracle.com/middleware/1221/wls/WLCOH/create-application.htm#WLCOH719

-Known workaround: add classes to (a) system classpath, or (b) $DOMAIN/lib.
-Note that WebLogic automatically adds to classpath all jars located in $DOMAIN/lib directory.

-## Class loader does not load classes from / directory in GAR

-WebLogic Classloader does not load classes from classes located in / directory of GAR package.
-It brakes documented contract: https://docs.oracle.com/middleware/1221/wls/WLCOH/create-application.htm#WLCOH719

-Known workaround: add classes to (a) system classpath, or (b) $DOMAIN/lib.
-Note that WebLogic automatically adds to classpath all jars located in $DOMAIN/lib directory.

 ## Class loader does not update classpath with definition provided in MANIFEST.MF